douglasgscofield/bioinfo/scripts/README.md

 * If (maximum quality &minus; minimum quality) &ge; 47, a warning message is printed to stderr and detected quality encoding (possibly erroneous) to stdout; this value can be adjusted with the `--wide` option
-* If (maximum quality &minus; minimum quality) &le; 20, a warning message is printed to stderr and detected quality encoding (possibly erroneous) to stdout; this value can be adjusted with the `--narrow` option
+* If (maximum quality &minus; minimum quality) &le; 10, a warning message is printed to stderr and detected quality encoding (possibly erroneous) to stdout; this value can be adjusted with the `--narrow` option.
+If you run this script on quality-trimmed reads, you may trigger this warning.
 * If otherwise unusual quality scores or unknown input were detected, an error message is printed to stderr and '??' to stdout